 All work is assigned a priority per these definitions:

-- p1: All customer (including those in the pre-sales process) reported issues per our contractual p1 service level agreement definition here (even Cloud customers, though we don’t have SLAs for them at this time).
+- p1: All customer reported issues per our contractual p1 service level agreement definition here (even Cloud customers, though we don’t have SLAs for them at this time).

-- p2: All customer (including those in the pre-sales process) reported issues per our contractual p2 service level agreement definition here.
+- p2: Paying customers who have reported issues per our contractual p2 service level agreement definition here.

 - p3: Any internally identified goals/tasks/projects.